We are a small and effective team of advocacy and policy experts based in the UK, with expertise in:

 Contact us by email on: info@article36.org

-Richard Moyes is Managing Director at Article 36.
-He works across all our current focus areas (autonomous weapons, explosive weapons and protecting civilians) looking to develop issue, policy and strategy framings that can generate political movement and to promote change through effective ways of working.
-He played a key role in these areas in the development of the Treaty on the Prohibition of Nuclear Weapons and of the Safe Schools Declaration.
-He promoted the framing of 'explosive weapons in populated areas' as a humanitarian issue formulation and 'meaningful human control' as an organising term in discussions on autonomy in weapons systems.
-He co-produced our working in global coalitions resource.
+Richard Moyes is a Director at Article 36.
+He works across all our current focus areas (autonomous weapons, explosive weapons and protecting civilians) looking to develop policies and strategies that can generate political movement.
+Through to 2024, Richard also coordinated Stop Killer Robots, the international coalition working for a legal instrument to prohibit and regulate autonomous weapons.
+Previously, he played a key role in the development of the Treaty on the Prohibition of Nuclear Weapons and of the Safe Schools Declaration.
+He promoted the framing of 'explosive weapons in populated areas' as a humanitarian issue formulation and 'meaningful human control' as an organising term in discussions on autonomy in weapons systems, and he co-produced our working in global coalitions resource.

 Richard was previously Director of Policy at Landmine Action, and Co-Chair of the Cluster Munition Coalition.
 Prior to that he established and managed explosive ordnance disposal projects for the UK NGO Mines Advisory Group.
-He is an Honorary Fellow at the University of Exeter.
+He is an Honorary Fellow at the University of Exeter and serves on the UK Ministry of Defence's AI Ethics Advisory Panel.

 Contact: richard@article36.org

-Laura Boillot is Programme Manager for Article 36.
-She currently focuses on policy and practice around explosive weapons and coordinates the International Network on Explosive Weapons, as well as leading a project on universalisation of the Convention on Cluster Munitions.
+Laura Boillot is a Director at Article 36.
+She currently focuses on policy and practice around explosive weapons and coordinates the International Network on Explosive Weapons.
+She recently led a project on universalisation of the Convention on Cluster Munitions.
 She also provides organisational management.
 Laura has contributed substantially to our work and strategy on autonomous weapons, nuclear weapons and safe schools and our organisational expertise on ways of working and partnerships.

 Laura previously worked as a Campaign Manager and subsequently as the Director of the Cluster Munition Coalition (CMC).
 Prior to that she worked as Program Officer on the Control Arms campaign and for the International Action Network on Small Arms (IANSA).